Mitch Williams: 1993 World Series

 During that World Series, whenever Williams was on the mound, his nervous teammate Curt Schilling was caught by CBS television cameras with a towel over his head.
 Schilling's behavior not only irked Williams (who to this day harbors bitter feelings towards Schilling), but also fellow Phillies teammates like Larry Andersen and Danny Jackson, who accused Schilling of purposely trying to get more camera time.
 On subsequent nights, several other Phillies were seen wearing towels—possibly to keep Schilling from looking unique.
 The gesture was taken up almost as a good-luck charm by fans in the seats.

 Williams earned a save in Game 2 of the series, relieving Terry Mulholland as the Phillies tied the series at a game each.
-However, Williams suffered the loss in Game 4, the highest-scoring game in World Series history, as the Blue Jays scored six times in the eighth inning to earn a 15–14 victory and take a 3–1 series lead.
+However, relieving Larry Andersen in the eighth inning of Game 4 with a 14–10 lead with one out and two on, Williams allowed a walk and three hits and was charged with three of the six Blue Jays eighth-inning runs.
+Devon White's two-out two-run double off Williams gave the Blue Jays a 15–14 lead that would be the eventual final score, securing the Blue Jays a 3–1 series lead, while Williams picked up a blown save and the loss.
 Afterwards, Williams received death threats from angry Phillies fans for blowing the game.

 After the Phillies won Game 5 in a complete-game shutout by Curt Schilling, the series returned to Toronto for Game 6.
 The Phillies scored five runs in the seventh inning to take a 6–5 lead, and it was up to Williams to preserve the victory and force a Game 7.
-With one out and two runners on base in the bottom of the ninth inning, Joe Carter hit a 2–2 pitch over the left-field wall for a walk-off home run, giving the Blue Jays an 8–6 victory and a World Series championship.
+Rickey Henderson led off the inning for the Jays and promptly walked on four pitches.
+After getting a flyout, Paul Molitor singled to center field to get Joe Carter (who Williams described as a "down-and-in hitter") to the plate with one out and two runners on base in the bottom of the ninth inning, Joe Carter hit a 2–2 pitch over the left-field wall for a walk-off home run, giving the Blue Jays an 8–6 victory and a World Series championship.

 Williams later placed the blame on himself for what happened in the 1993 World Series, adding that he had put the ordeal behind him: